brunoleppe/PIC32-Project-Template/README.md

 A PIC32 project template for working outside MPLAB X

 This project uses a custom Makefile to build .elf, .hex and .a files with xc32 compiler.
-Tested under Windows 10,11 and Ubuntu 20.04.
+Tested under Windows 10, 11 and Ubuntu 20.04.

 You can work in any text/code editor you want.
 ## Issues
 When working on VS Code, Intellisense isn't going to work correctly on your project if you modify c_cpp_properties.json to include the microchip files (xc.h and so on), nor setting the compiler path to xc32-gcc.
-Do not modify c_cpp_properties.jason.
+Do not modify c_cpp_properties.json.

 When working on Atom, ccls is needed to parse c/c++ files.
 There are some tutorials for setting ccls in atom.